alexkimin/FP-helpers/README.md

     selectDinnerOfToday(options)
   ```
-* The functions accepts more types than default methods.
+* The functions accepts more types than default methods, can do more things.

   ```javascript
   * Only Array